michael1308/inventree-adv-sheet-labels/README.md

 If you have a label paper layout that is not yet supported by this plugin, please [file an Issue with the Sheet Layout template](https://github.com/melektron/inventree-adv-sheet-label/issues/new?assignees=melektron&labels=sheet+layout&projects=&template=sheet-layout.md&title=New+Sheet+layout%3A+%5Blayout+name%5D)

-In the template you will be asked to provide some basic information about the sheet layout such as possible manufacturers/suppliers and where to purchase the product.
+In the template you will be asked to provide some basic information about the sheet layout such as possible manufacturers/suppliers and where the product can be purchased.

 Then, you will be presented with a code template of a layout configuration which you must fill out with your values.
 The options are commented and mostly self-explanatory.

-If your layout uses a page size that has never been used before, you will also be used to define the paper format with a name and it's dimensions.
+If your layout uses a page size that has never been used before, you will also be asked to define the paper format with a name and it's dimensions.
 Otherwise you can simply reference an existing format and omit that part of the issue template.

 #### Adding sheet layouts yourself

 We will review your layout and add it to the main plugin distribution as soon as possible.
 However, if you need the layout immediately and cannot wait for it to be added officially, you can fork the repository and include it yourself.

 To do so, you can edit the [advanced_sheet_label/layouts.py](advanced_sheet_label/layouts.py) file.
-I there you will find a dictionary of all defined paper sizes and a dictionary of all defined sheet layouts.
+In there you will find a dictionary of all defined paper sizes and a dictionary of all defined sheet layouts.
 After filling out the code in the Issue template, you can simply append the new definitions at the end of the dictionaries.

 ```python
 # ... more file content